 But the real reason why I don’t have a recipe for ampalaya con carne is because I am not a fan of ampalaya.
 It is called bitter melon (or bitter gourd) for a good reason.
 It is bitter — and the more mature the ampalaya, the more bitter it is.
 My taste buds object.
 Big time.

-Consequently, after 12 years of blogging and publishing thousands of recipes and cooking tips, I have only four articles about ampalaya.
-There are three recipes — with eggs, stuffed ampalaya and a salad.
-And the most important ampalaya post — how to get rid of the bitter taste.
+Consequently, after 12 years of blogging and publishing thousands of recipes and cooking tips, I have only a couple of articles about ampalaya, the most important one being how to get rid of the bitter taste.

 Two Saturdays ago, I was at Lotus Pod Farm to do a cooking demo and I came home with a basket of freshly harvested vegetables that included about half a dozen pieces of organic ampalaya.
 The following day, I cooked them.